 Candidates are advised to have all callouts fully committed to memory, ensure proper and timely trimming (avoiding prolonged pitch trim inputs), and apply smooth, deliberate power lever adjustments.
 All briefings should be thorough and structured.
 Performance will be assessed not only on technical accuracy but also on adaptability and demonstrated learning—errors are acceptable if they are followed by observable improvement throughout the session.

-Step 4: Boeing 737NG/MAX Type Rating
+Step 5: Boeing 737 Type Rating

-If you successfully complete the assessment, you can schedule your B737 Type Rating with CAE, which must begin within one year.
-The timing within this period is up to you.
-If you need more money, you can come back to our FTP in Romania and continue flying to make salary and save up.
+After completing the GCAA exams, pilots can schedule the flyDubai B737NG/MAX type rating with CAE.
+This type rating can begin right away, but it cannot be scheduled later than one year after the initial assessment.
+The cost of type-rating is $33,000 USD.
+The timing within this period is up to the candidates.
+If our EU or U.S. or Canada program graduates need more money, they can come back to their school and continue flying to make salary and save up.
+Remember: Aerocadet always provides pilot/flight instructor internships in all our programs.
 If you do not – you can start your flyDubai type rating right away.
 The type-rating course lasts approximately 2 months.
 During the final simulator exam, two examiners will be present—one from CAE for the Type Rating endorsement, and one from FlyDubai for the Second Officer assessment.
 At the end of the session, you’ll be informed whether you’ve passed both of these final evaluations.
+To pass the final exam, candidate needs to pass the ATPL and B737 check-ride during a 2-hour sessions.
+(By the way, this is normal for all airlines – in the US, EU or anywhere in the World – pilots need to successfully complete type rating and pass the final check-ride which normally takes 2-2.5 hours.
+90-95% pilots successfully pass the check-ride from the first take).

 - 18 hours of systems integration training on Boeing 737 Fixed Training Devices (FTDs)